 No, we’re not saying leave them alone.
 We mean actually breathe together.

 Slow, deep breaths initiate the parasympathetic nervous system, which has a calming effect and can improve dizzy spells.
 Taking time together to practice and improve your breathing means you’re more likely to keep up with it.

-Yoga and meditation are both great, and there are loads of ‘how to’ videos and mindfulness apps like Calm which mean you can practice from the comfort of your living room.
+Yoga and meditation are both great, and there are loads of ‘how to’ videos and mindfulness apps which mean you can practice from the comfort of your living room.

 If you’re worried about dizziness, you should see your GP who can discuss your symptoms in the context of the menopause.

 If you'd like more information, we have put some further references below for you: